-Nevertheless, in the majority of cases, positive estimates are again small in magnitude, and in a quarter even negative, suggesting that workers do not benefit significantly in quantitative terms from generally higher chances of regular employment four years post entry in THS work.
-Summing up the various analyses in this section, there is little evidence that suggests the existence of a general and significant stepping stone function of THS work to regular employment for unemployed job seekers in Germany in the time period considered.
+work within six months of their unemployment registration, nor for any of the four subgroups already considered, are estimates statistically different from zero.
+Standard errors are, of course, once more very large due to the small sample sizes.
+Nevertheless, in the majority of cases, positive estimates are again small in magnitude, and in a quarter even negative, suggesting that workers do not significantly benefit in quantitative terms from generally higher chances of regular employment four years post-entry in THS work.
+Summing up the various analyses in this section, there is little evidence that suggests the existence of a general and significant stepping-stone function of THS work to regular employment for unemployed job-seekers in Germany in the time period considered.

-7 Conclusion
+10.7 Conclusion

-Applying statistical matching techniques, this paper has investigated the average effects of entering THS work on the future labor market outcomes over a four-year period of workers who registered as unemployed in 1994 to 1996 relative to the counterfactual in which these workers would have continued their job-search in registered unemployment.
+Applying statistical matching techniques, this chapter has investigated the average effects of entering THS work on the future labor market outcomes over a four-year period of workers who registered as unemployed in 1994 to 1996 relative to the counterfactual, in which these workers would have continued their job search in registered unemployment.

-Unemployed workers who entered THS employment within twelve months of unemployment registration turned out to benefit from both higher monthly chances of THS and overall employment (THS or regular employment) throughout the four year period these workers were followed post treatment.
+Unemployed workers who entered THS employment within twelve months of unemployment registration turned out to benefit from both higher monthly chances of THS and overall employment (THS or regular employment) throughout the four-year period these workers were followed post-treatment.
 Workers who took up a job in the THS sector also appeared to enjoy significantly reduced future risks of unemployment.
 They did not, however, seem to enjoy generally greater chances of future regular employment.
-While our results, therefore, do not lend empirical support to the stepping-stone hypothesis of THS work for unemployed job-seekers in Germany, they do neither confirm concerns about potential adverse effects on the future regular employment and unemployment probabilities of THS workers.
-If anything, THS work appears to provide an access-to-work function for unemployed workers that leaves them with a higher probability of (THS) employment for the entire four years their subsequent labor market states have been analyzed than workers who did not join THS work as of yet in their unemployment spell.
+While our results, therefore, do not lend empirical support to the stepping-stone hypothesis of THS work for unemployed job-seekers in Germany, they also do not confirm concerns about potential adverse effects on the future regular employment and unemployment probabilities of THS workers.
+If anything, THS work appears to provide an access-to-work function for unemployed workers that leaves them with a higher probability of (THS) employment for the entire four years their subsequent labor market states have been analyzed than workers who did not join THS work, as of yet, in their unemployment spell.